 With stripped wooden floors, antique rugs, wooden window shutters and simple furniture – two sofas, desk, and side tables – a successful attempt had been made to preserve the historic aspect of the room.

 Possibly best of all was the bathroom – with the piece de resistance – a toilet set in wood, really resembling a throne.
 This was a first for me.
-Snowy white towels had been carefully placed on a 19th century antique clothes horse.
-With Bulgari toiletries, one was tempted to run a bath in the roll top immediately.
+Snowy white towels had been carefully placed on a 19th-century antique clothes horse.
+With Bulgari toiletries, one was tempted to immediately run a bath.

 Once I had stopped admiring the bathroom, I noticed we had a separate dressing area with little wooden shelves and ample storage for all our luggage.

 A bottle of local wine was waiting for us on a side table with two glasses.
 Oooh la la…I was feeling a bit mean for my disparaging initial thoughts.

 We had dinner in the Atrium, a vast room, in the past open to the elements.
 It can feel a bit lonely when there are not many guests staying, but we had a very enjoyable meal.

 Breakfast was served here too.
 I’m not a big breakfast person but there was so much choice – pastries, fresh fruit, cold meats and cheeses, freshly squeezed juice and yoghurts – as well as a hot buffet selection – that big eaters would be satisfied too.

 Off the Atrium is a smaller overspill room with antique chimney and then beyond that it’s al fresco at pretty tables overlooking the valley, which would be my choice in fine weather.